Rappich/MunchkinProject/readme.md

 # Munchkin Card Game (Unreal Engine Project) - WORK IN PROGRESS

 ## Project Overview
 This project aims to create a digital adaptation of the popular Munchkin card game using **Unreal Engine**.
-It leverages an earlier C++ console-based prototype as a starting point, which will be **refactored and integrated** into the Unreal Engine environment.
-The ultimate goal is a fully playable Munchkin experience within a modern game engine.
+It leverages an earlier C++ console-based prototype from one of my school project as a starting point, which will be **refactored and integrated** into SFML environment.
+The ultimate goal is a fully playable Munchkin experience within a GUI.

 *(The original C++ console project, while unfinished, served as an initial exploration of the core game logic.)*

 ---

-## Target Features (Unreal Engine Implementation)
+## Target Features (final version)
-The following core Munchkin gameplay mechanics are planned for the Unreal Engine version:
+The following core Munchkin gameplay mechanics are planned for the final version:

 1.  **Deck Mechanics**:
     * Randomized Door and Treasure decks.